dancoyle21/frotz/README.md

     TL_Loader ("vgame.z8");

 These are favourites of mine, for various reasons.
-You can download more from http://www.ifarchive.org/ which also has a rating system. vgame is excellent, detective is... not.
+You can download more from http://ifdb.tads.org/ which has a rating system. vgame is excellent, detective is... a classic, of a sort.

 # This isn't really a port